wmpawlak/beer-app/README.md

 ## Beer App
-Simple app I made for one of the recruitment processes.
+Simple app I made for fun.
 What it does?
 It simply just downloads and renders out couple of beers.
 Down at the bottom there's a button fetch more beers.
 Top left corner there is changing Home/Favourites button.
 You can add beers to your favourites (personally I love the one in a squirrel).
 Their ids are stored in your local storage, so they should be available whenever.

-## Motivation
-Recruitment app :)

 ## Screenshots
 ![screenshot](./Screen1.JPG)